RayZorb/Highcharts-for-Weather34/README.md

             		template = json/year.json.tmpl
             		HTML_ROOT = [YOUR_PATH]/highcharts

 6. You must change this to reflect your own path.
 For example it might be '/var/www/html/pws/highcharts'
+7. Go to your WeeWX installation and find the /bin/user folder.
+Rename the highchartsSearchX.py to say highchartsSearchX.py.backup and copy the highchartsSearchX.py in this repository into /bin/user folder in its place.
-7. Find and edit your WX-HWS file settings1.php.
+8. Find and edit your WX-HWS file settings1.php.
 At line 38, change '$chartsource   = "mbcharts";' to read '$chartsource   = "highcharts";'
-8. Re-start WeeWX.
+9. Re-start WeeWX.
 Wait for the first archive period to elapse.
 An additional folder 'json' should now be created in the highcharts folder.
 This contains the week and year json data files which are updated every archive period.
-9. Open your website page and click on any of the chart links and a new chart will be displayed.
+10. Open your website page and click on any of the chart links and a new chart will be displayed.
-10. You will find additional controls which allows you change the time frame and zoom-in on data etc.
+11. You will find additional controls which allows you change the time frame and zoom-in on data etc.
-11. The charts that are set up to be generated are as follows: -
+12. The charts that are set up to be generated are as follows: -

             Temperature/Dewpoint = 'temperatureplot'